ericaltendorf/gwt/README.md

 - `default_repo`: Path to the git directory to use by default when `GWT_GIT_DIR` is not set
 - `repos.<git-dir>.post_create_commands`: List of shell commands to run after creating a new worktree.
 These commands run in the newly created worktree directory.

-The configuration file is created automatically when you first use the `gwt repo` command.
+The configuration file is created automatically when you first use the `gwt --repo` command.
 You can then edit it manually to add post-create commands or other settings.

 ## Usage